coq/coq/doc/sphinx/addendum/extended-pattern-matching.rst

 value.
 A pattern of the form :n:`pattern | pattern` is called disjunctive.
 A list of patterns separated with commas is also considered as a pattern and is called *multiple pattern*.
-However multiple patterns can only occur at the root of pattern-matching equations.
+However multiple patterns can only occur at the root of pattern matching equations.
 Disjunctions of *multiple patterns* are allowed though.

 Since extended ``match`` expressions are compiled into the primitive ones,